prochazkaml/game-and-watch-bootloader/README.md

 ![3D render of the PCB design](http://gw.prochazka.ml/3drender.png)

 3D render of the PCB design, subject to change.
+Designed in EasyEDA, available [here](https://oshwlab.com/Michal_Prochazka/gw_hbloader).

 Sadly, this magical device does not exist yet.
 However, I have created an [emulator](https://github.com/prochazkaml/gwloader-emulator) in Python which communicates using OpenOCD.
 It was created only for development and testing purposes, it is as impractical as loading homebrew the usual way, since an OpenOCD-compatible programmer is still required to be connected.